ipvm-wg/spec/job/README.md

 # 0 Abstract

 An IPVM Job defines the global configuration for a proposed job, their individual tasks, dependencies between tasks, any required authorization, authentication, and so on.
-An IPVM Jobs is an envelope for both the configuration and content layers common to job specifications.
+An IPVM Jobs is an envelope for both the configuration and content layers common to declarative job specifications.

 # 1 Introduction